-Towering 11,000 feet above the Humboldt-Toiyabe National Forest and just 40 minutes from the clanking slot machines of the strip, Mount Charleston formally named Charleston Peak, offers visitors an abundance of winter activities as well as a cool place to escape the Mojave Desert’s summer heat.
+Towering 11,000 feet above the Humboldt-Toiyabe National Forest and just 40 minutes from the clanking slot machines of the strip, Mount Charleston, formally named Charleston Peak, offers visitors an abundance of winter activities as well as a fantastic place to escape the Mojave Desert’s summer heat.

 Fresh air and silence are what you will find atop the state’s eighth highest mountain peak situated northwest of Las Vegas.
-Soaring juniper, Aspen and Ponderosa pine trees, and animals such as wild burros, deer, and squirrels, make Mount Charleston feels a million miles away from the city.
+Soaring juniper, Aspen, and Ponderosa pine trees and animals such as wild donkeys, deer, and squirrels make Mount Charleston feels like a million miles away from the city.

 Unless your visit is strictly for skiing or snowboarding, Kyle Canyon will most likely occupy most of your visit.
-It the most popular destination within the Spring Mountain Resort boundary and it’s where the Mount Charleston Resort can be found, as well as Kyle Canyon Campground.
+It is the most popular destination within the Spring Mountain Resort boundary, and it’s where the Mount Charleston Resort can be found and Kyle Canyon Campground.

-The lodge is a full-service hotel with an onsite restaurant and information center for those seeking a more modern refuge without giving up the outdoorsy feel entirely.
-If you want a bit more rustic feel to your trip, there are some neat little cabins at the resort.
-Each cabin comes with a spacious outdoor deck and a fireplace.
+The lodge is a full-service hotel with an onsite restaurant and information center for those seeking a more modern refuge without entirely giving up the outdoorsy feel.
+If you want a bit more rustic feel to your trip, there are some neat tiny cabins at the resort.
+Each place comes with a spacious outdoor deck and a fireplace.

 Then there is Kyle Canyon Campground.
 The natural beauty of this primitive campground is enchanting, and you can get some real-life wilderness experiences in the great outdoors here.
-There’s also golf, hiking, horseback riding as well as boating, fishing, and a library.
+There’s also golf, hiking, horseback riding, boating, fishing, and a library.

-The Mount Charleston Library is worth a visit upon arrival and is housed in a rustic cabin and staffed by only one librarian.
-Here visitors can pick up area trail maps as well as obtain information about upcoming local attractions, including murder mystery dinners, concerts at the hotel or local guided and unguided nature hikes.
+Upon arrival, the Mount Charleston Library is worth a visit and is housed in a rustic cabin and staffed by only one librarian.
+Here visitors can pick up area trail maps and obtain information about upcoming local attractions, including murder mystery dinners, concerts at the hotel, or local guided and unguided nature hikes.

 Hiking Trails Mount Charleston

 First up is the Charleston Peak Trail North Loop.
-An outstanding backwoods trail that gains nearly 3,000 feet in elevation over its 5.2-mile span.
-Even the best hikers will need one day to walk the Charleston Peak Trail North Loop.
+It is an outstanding backwoods trail that gains nearly 3,000 feet in elevation over its 5.2-mile span.
+Even the best hikers will need to walk the Charleston Peak Trail North Loop one day.

-Also accessible from the Cathedral Rock parking area is the pair of trails that lead to Little Falls and Mary Jane Falls.
-Both are well taken care of and travel through narrow canyons and through a series of switchbacks to where the seasonal falls reside.
+Also accessible from the Cathedral Rock parking area are the pair of trails that lead to Little Falls and Mary Jane Falls.
+Both are well taken care of and travel through narrow canyons and a series of switchbacks to where the seasonal falls reside.

-In the winter to spring there is still a fair amount of runoff from the melting snows on Mount Charleston to create a stunning sight.
-Little Falls is a beginner trail approximately one-mile round trip, while Mary Jane Falls is a bit steeper and is three miles round trip, and features a cave.
+There is still a fair amount of runoff from the melting snow on Mount Charleston in the winter to spring to create a stunning sight.
+Little Falls is a beginner trail, approximately one-mile round trip, while Mary Jane Falls is a bit steeper and is three miles round trip and features a cave.

 Winter Sports Mount Charleston